Marc-Pk/weather_dashboard/README.md

    pip install -r requirements_sensor.txt
    ```

 3. Set the ```DB_TYPE``` variable in the ```weather_sensor.py``` file to "LOCAL" if you want to use a local database, which will be generated in the working directory that is used to call the script.
-Leave it at ```AWS``` to use a DynamoDB database that needs to have a partition key called "Time".
+Leave it at ```AWS``` to use a DynamoDB database that needs to have a partition key called "date" and a sort key called "datetime".
 Make sure that your AWS credentials are available on your RPI.

 4. Start the sensor script:
    ```